 A FLOWER FAIRY ALPHABET.
 Poems and Pictures by Cicely Mary Barker.

 London: Blackie & Son Limited, No date [circa 1950].
 Twenty-four colour plates.
 Original decorative paper-covered boards with mounted pastedown.
 Original price-clipped dust-wrapper.
-Head and heel of spine a little bumped; wrapper chipped at corner and head & heel of spine; inscription for 1953 on endpaper; else a very good copy.
+Wrapper chipped at heel of spine, and with short tear at head & heel; else a very good copy.

 A FRENCH ALPHABET.